Hunger Hormones After Gastric Sleeve vs. Gastric Bypass:

 Does gastric bypass increase natural GLP-1?

-Are the hormone changes from surgery the same as taking a GLP-1 medication?
+Are the hormone changes from surgery the same as taking a GLP-1

 Can hunger hormones cause weight regain after bariatric surgery?